nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. Should adhere to OOP standard for any changes on this project.
-6. Should respond within 2 second after the command is entered.
+5. Should respond within 2 second after the command is entered.
-7. Should provide comprehensive comments for every public methods and some important private methods.
+6. Should provide comprehensive comments for every public methods and some important private methods.
-8. Should develop this project on IntelliJ.
+7. Should develop this project on IntelliJ.

 ## Appendix D : Glossary